THE ANTILLEAN ISLANDS IN WORLD WAR 2

 This website is dedicated to all victims of World War 2 on and around the Antillean islands, both our own and our Allied partners.

 Also the names of the Schutters and Merchant Seamen are mentioned here, so that their contribution to our freedom is not forgotten.

-On 4 May 1957 we honoured all victims of World War 2 on Aruba, Bonaire, Curaçao, Saba, St. Eustatius and St. Martin, as has become our tradition since 1945.
+Every year on 4 May, we honour all victims of World War 2 on Aruba, Bonaire, Curaçao, Saba, St. Eustatius and St. Martin, as has become our tradition since 1945.
 But 1957 was a special year, because on all the islands WW2 monuments were unveiled.
-After years of research, a committee led by Shon Cai Winkel had presented a list of 129 Antillean warvictims.
-Their names were engraved on the monuments.
+The names of the warvictims were engraved on the monuments.